clement-ux/tree-builder/README.md

   cd tree-builder
 ```

-2. Write your file (doesn't matter which extension).
+2. Write your file (don't matter which extension).

 3. Run the script (don't forget to change the file name on the first line).
 ```bash